MarwaTawfikBadawy/Overlapped_Genes/README.md

 # Overlapped_Genes
 This repository includes the analysis of the overlapped genes across Alzheimer's Disease, Parkinson's Disease, and Dementia.
-Here we are also summarizing the overlapping genes and pathways.
+Here we are also summarizing  overlapping genes and pathways.

 ```{r}